NadAAaHH/Customer-segmentation/README.md

 Overall, considering the different types of payments across segments, make sure that customers are aware of the payment options available.
 Highlight these options in your marketing materials, website, and checkout process.

 Additionally, it might be effective to promote limited-time offers or exclusive discounts for each payment method to create a sense of urgency and encourage customers to act quickly.

+For more details, please visit the notebook:

+# Thank you for your interest in this repo!
+I hope it was helpful😄